opsschool/curriculum/databases_101.rst

 San Francisco changed it's name you would only need to update a single and row instead of two tables like the first example.
-And, SQL makes it trivial to replace the id with a name using a JOIN statement when the data is retrieved, making it functionaly identical to the two table example.
+And, SQL makes it trivial to replace the id with a name using a JOIN statement when the data is retrieved, making it functionally identical to the two table example.

 Select, Insert, Update and Delete